 Mediation Affords a Higher Level of Privacy Than Divorce

 In terms of California family law procedures, there is actually one option that can help preserve your privacy.
 The outcome of mediation doesn’t become part of the public record, while a normal divorce does.

 Mediation can be a great option when both parties are on the same page about privacy concerns.
 It also saves everyone time and money, making it a popular option for many divorcing couples in the last recent years.

 These are just some ideas to help you avoid the workplace gossip as you approach your divorce.
-Remember that we at the Law Offices of James P. White are always available to answer any questions you might have about divorce, child custody, spousal support, and more.
+Remember that we at the White Oak Law are always available to answer any questions you might have about divorce, child custody, spousal support, and more.

 Call us today at 925-271-0999 to schedule a initial consultation, where we’ll go over your specific legal issue at length.